RafalJachimczyk/markdown-cv/index.md

 __British Broadcasting Corporation__, Manchester, UK

 - Principal Software Engineer, *API Management*
-- Built the next-generation envoy based sidecard proxy for the rest of the BBC
+- Built the next-generation envoy based sidecard proxy for the rest of the BBC.

 `2015-2018`
 __British Broadcasting Corporation__, Manchester, UK

 - Product Owner, *API Management*
-- Provided the technical leadership and governance to support BBC’s API Management strategy
+- Provided the technical leadership and governance to support BBC’s API Management strategy.

 `2014-2015`
 __British Broadcasting Corporation__, Manchester, UK

 - Senior Software Engineer, *API Management*
-- Involved in the full software lifecycle of the proxy built in Node.js for the rest of the BBC
+- Involved in the full software lifecycle of the proxy built in Node.js for the rest of the BBC.

 `2011-2014`
 __Liverpool Football Club__, Liverpool, UK

 - Software Engineer
-- In-house software engineer for one of the most famous footbal clubs in the world
+- In-house software engineer for one of the most famous footbal clubs in the world.

 ### Current interests

-Merging the virtual and physical worlds with IoT and Electronics
+Merging the virtual and physical worlds with IoT and Electronics.

 ### Hobbies

-Travelling the unbeaten paths, gardening, technology
+Travelling the unbeaten paths, gardening, technology.

 <!-- ### Footer